cartoon nostalgia

 Tales of the Wizard of Oz

 Based on the live-action movie.
 Um... so, it was about Scott Howard, a teenaged werewolf, and his family.
-I sorta remember his little sister, Lupe, and their grandmother.
+I sorta remember his little sister, Lupe, and their grandmother (neither of whom were in the movie).
 I don't remember any specific stories or anything.

-I don't really remember how well I liked the show, but it's not bad, I guess.
+I don't really remember how well I liked the show, but it wasn't bad, I guess.
 It's something one should at least check out.
 Snarf was cool (or annoying, take your pick).
-Anyway there's a bunch of people who are humanoid but each are kind of like a different kind of wildcat, and they come from some planet that was destroyed or something, and settled on some other planet and have to fight some evil creatures ruled by this ancient magical mummy named Mumm-Ra.
+Anyway there's a bunch of people who are humanoid wildcats (of different types), and they come from some planet that was destroyed or something, and settled on some other planet and have to fight some evil creatures ruled by this ancient magical mummy named Mumm-Ra.
 And stuff.
 I dunno, maybe someday I'll actually get the DVDs and say more (and move the review to its own page).
 Really, I'm sure it deserves a gold star.

 Also, there was a remake of the series on Cartoon Network in 2011, but that was soon after I lost Cartoon Network, so I haven't had a chance to see it yet.
 But I'd really like to.

-Cartoon Network; IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia
+BCDB; Cartoon Network Wiki; IMDb; Retro Junk; TV Tropes; Wikia; Wikipedia

 Voltron